AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 If this modifier is used with an exclusion rule (`@@`), it completely disables blocking on corresponding pages.
 It is equivalent to using `$elemhide`, `$content`, `$urlblock`, `$jsinject`, and `$extension` modifiers simultaneously.

-> **Compatibility with different versions of AdGuard.** Blocking request type logic now only supported by dev-build of AdGuard.

 ###### `document` example

 * `@@||example.com^$document` — completely disables filtering on all pages at `example.com` and all subdomains.